 And when we take this new approach, seeking challenges and excitement over pleasure and comfort, we will find ourselves settling into a long-term state of peacefulness that we may not have known we were even seeking - that is the state of contentment.
 This is what we need to be striving for.

 He is happy who lives in accordance with complete virtue and is sufficiently equipped with external goods, not for some chance period but throughout a complete life. - Aristotle

-True contentment will come when we find ourselves successfully ascending what Abraham Maslow describes as our hierarchy of needs, reaching the pinnacle which is living a life of self-fulfillment.
+True contentment will come when we find ourselves successfully ascending what Abraham Maslow describes as our hierarchy of needs, reaching the pinnacle which is self-actualization, or living a life of self-fulfillment.
 This is the point where all our needs are being met and we are living the life we are supposed to live.
 The real challenge is not just removing the hurdles life has put in front of us, but the internal obstacles that we have placed ourselves.